basilysf1709/data-structures-and-algorithms/README.md

      => discard smaller height => Area = 2 * (pointer2 - pointer1) = 2 * 2 = 4
      => discard smaller height => Area = 6 * (pointer2 - pointer1) = 6 * 1 = 6
      => 49 is the largest area
+Q. `LeetCode 15: 3sum`
+Sol) Algorithm: Brute Force => Make three loops and check the sum for each elements 3 times.
+Continue the loop when indices are equal to one another.